 About Attorney Jason Coupal

 My legal career of more than twenty years has really been a great joy.
 I faced challenges right away that gave me a great deal of confidence moving forward.
 I came to seek a legal career through a conversation I had with my grandmother about my grandfather, who passed away when I was very young.
 My mother had always wanted me to be a doctor but when I left South Florida for college it was not something I was terribly enthusiastic about.
 I didn’t have an interest in science courses, so it was a little disconcerting.
-I tried different majors, and eventually I graduated with a history degree.
+I tried different majors, and eventually, I graduated with a history degree.
 After I came back from college, I learned more about my grandfather’s career.
 I knew he had been a teacher for 30 years, but what a lot of people did not know is that he was also a lawyer and had a small practice of his own.
 He was very interested and eager to discover new things and was the kind of lawyer who gave his all to a case.
 He really personified the greater aspects of the profession.
 As I started to learn about my grandfather, I realized we had a lot in common and that is one of the things that led me to pursue the law.
 I thought maybe he passed something down to me and the law was the best pursuit in which to use my skills.
 I saw the profession as something where I could do some good and as it turned out I had an aptitude for it.
 I have an analytical mind and a desire to take on challenges and solve them.

 I was working full-time, so I ended up going to law school at night, commuting two hours each way to class.
 It proved to be quite a challenge but I ended up being top of my class six out of the seven semesters and graduating Cum Laude in 1995, in the top five percent of the class.
-I had a freshly inked degree and law license so I decided to take the plunge and go out on my own practicing mostly family law.
+I had a freshly-inked degree and law license so I decided to take the plunge and go out on my own practicing mostly family law.
 Meanwhile, just two days out of law school a friend called saying no one would take a case outside Pensacola of a mother with a same-sex partner who had lost custody of her child because of the relationship.
 It was a very different time then and even though the law said that could not be a factor in such a decision, judges were still finding ways to do so.
 I agreed to take the case and the idea that an attorney two days out of law school would take on a challenge like that, let’s just say it was frightening.
 That is what I did though – taking it to the First District Court of Appeal in Tallahassee.
 I had only been a member of the Florida Bar for about six months when I argued the case, but I ended up winning the case for my first appellate victory.
 It became kind of newsworthy at the time and a signal to me that I had found my calling.

 I really do enjoy courtroom work a lot.
 It is something that really plays well with my skill set.
 I have a passion for presenting my case and dealing with adversaries.
 I have also done a lot of appellate work in the state and federal appellate courts and even wrote a brief for a case the United States Supreme Court, an experience I really enjoyed.
 Appellate work is a very different experience as it is very hyper-technical.
 I love learning for learning’s sake, so I enjoy legal research and writing.
 There is no experience like facing a panel of appellate judges who are peppering you with questions on a particular subject and having to demonstrate your knowledge of the law.
-In the courtroom, I really find myself drawing upon my strengths in front a judge or jury and it works very well for me.
+In the courtroom, I really find myself drawing upon my strengths in front of a judge or jury and it works very well for me.
 Nothing makes me happier.

 What I Find the Most Exciting in Legal Practice